walter-a-jablonowski/sys-2/ai.md

       - done
     - result (string)
     - files_nr (string, 4 digits with leading zeros)
+      - files_nr: a global counter for all apartments, auto-incrementing
+      - use a json file to remember the last id in user/Default/types/Apartment/files_nr.json
+      - increment each time an apartment is created
+      - save the generated id in the new record in the "files_nr" field
     - url (string)
   - typeIdentification: same as Activity
   - allowedSubTypes: Activity, Info